crmathieu/Turbix/readme.md

 ## DISK COMPONENTS
 - install.exe (installation program).
-- \TX\KERNEL directory which contains the DUNIX kernel libraries.
+- \TX\KERNEL directory which contains the TURBIX kernel libraries.
 - \TX\TI directory which contains executable and overlay development tools files.
 - \TX\TI\HELP directory which contains help files
 - \TX\USR directory which contains the kernel header files (.H) and where the user will have to create his program and header files